US Involvement in Syria Warrants Responsibility to Syrians Fleeing Violence

 President Donald Trump.
 Photo: AFP

 I have previously assessed how U.S. foreign policy decisions contributed to the outbreak and evolution of the Syrian conflict regarding both demographic and ideological factors.
-The U.S.-led Iraq War generated massive influx of Iraqi refugees into Syria that contributed to the demographic vulnerability in urban centers.
+The U.S.-led Iraq War generated a massive influx of Iraqi refugees into Syria that contributed to the demographic vulnerability in urban centers.
 It also facilitated the development of sophisticated strategic thought among militant Salafist groups regarding the expansion of targets that could be considered legitimate enemies.
 Such shifts made the Syrian conflict more lethal and protracted, shaping the recruitment of foreign fighters and the regionalization of the conflict along sectarian lines.

 In 2013, the U.S. role in the proxy war dimensions of the Syrian conflict escalated from the provision of primarily nonlethal and humanitarian assistance for the Free Syrian Army to the provision of U.S.-made anti-tank missiles transferred to insurgent groups vetted by the CIA.